olifolkerd/convertor/README.md

 ```
 10 Meters = 32.808398950131 Feet

-Covert to Multipe Units
+Covert to Multiple Units
 ================================
-Once you have setup your Convertor instance you can convert the same vaule into multipe units by calling the to function multiple times
+Once you have setup your Convertor instance you can convert the same value into multiple units by calling the to function multiple times

 ```php
 $multiunitConvertor = new Convertor(10, "m");